-United States Department of the Interior National Park Service National Register of Historic Places Continuation Sheet Section 8 Page 10 --------- --- ------ ---- Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin during this period-although they were required to cut expenses and lower salaries during the worst of the Depression, there were no layoffs, and the firm continued to pay sick employees and sponsor social functions for staff.
-Marshall & Ilsley Expands After World War II The economic effects of the Depression in Wisconsin and the rest of the nation came to an end with the beginning of World War II in Europe in 1949.
-Orders for equipment and munitions reinvigorated Milwaukee's industrial economy, and by 1940, over 46 percent of the city's factories were involved in war-time production.
-With the attack on Pearl Harbor in December 1941, America entered the conflict, and the war effort subsumed Milwaukee and the entire country.
+26 "First National Bank/First Wisconsin National Bank Building," 9.
+28 "First National Bank/First Wisconsin National Bank Building," 7.
+United States Department of the InteriorNational Park Service National Register of Historic Places Continuation Sheet Section 8 Page 10 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin holders and businesses to help them through the worst times, and often refrained from calling in loans on struggling clients, choosing instead to watch "the situation as carefully as it could, hoping they would pay back when collections came in."29 The bank also showed an uncommon loyalty to its employees during this period-although they were required to cut expenses and lower salaries during the worst of the Depression, there were no layoffs, and the firm continued to pay sick employees and sponsor social functions for staff.30 Marshall & Ilsley Expands After World War II The economic effects of the Depression in Wisconsin and the rest of the nation came to an end with the beginning of World War II in Europe in 1949.
+Orders for equipment and munitions reinvigorated Milwaukee's industrial economy, and by 1940, over 46 percent of the city's factories were involved in war-time production.31 With the attack on Pearl Harbor in December 1941, America entered the conflict, and the war effort subsumed Milwaukee and the entire country.
 The war also provided investment opportunities to banks in the form of government contracts with various industries.
 At Marshall & Ilsley, and at banks throughout the country, capital was redirected from civilian industry to provide loans for war-related industries.
 The bank participated in the defense plant loan program, as well as in wartime shipbuilding.
-Banks also issued high-interest government war bonds to help finance defense spending- M & I bank invested \$50 million from its reserve fund in these bonds.
-At the end of World War II, Albert Puelicher renewed efforts begun by his father in the 1920s to create a "full-service" bank of specialized departments, which he called a "department store of financial services," providing "loans of all kinds, deposits of all kinds, trust department work, safe deposit boxes, and general banking advice."
+Banks also issued high-interest government war bonds to help finance defense spending-M & I bank invested \$50 million from its reserve fund in these bonds.32 At the end of World War II, Albert Puelicher renewed efforts begun by his father in the 1920s to create a "full-service" bank of specialized departments, which he called a "department store of financial services," providing "loans of all kinds, deposits of all kinds, trust department work, safe deposit boxes, and general banking advice."
 Post-war prosperity helped the bank to develop these new departments.
 The GI Bill and the post-war demand for housing led to a dramatic increase in mortgage lending at M & I and other banks in Milwaukee, leading to a significant expansion of its mortgage department.
 The bank also expanded its consumer loan department, which had first been established in 1939 but had seen very little activity in the war years.
 Several divisions of this department, including the installment loan division, home-improvement-loan division, and automobile division, grew exponentially in the late 1940s and 1950s, as pent-up demand for household goods and automobiles, along with more living space needed by growing families, led customers to the bank.
-The installment loan division soon grew too large for the banks' Water Street building and moved to new quarters in the Bockle Building at 21st Street and Wisconsin Avenue.
-Due in large part to the success of these departments, the bank's total assets at the end of 1949 were almost triple the amount in 1939, and the number of bank employees had doubled. &lt;sup>30 Ibid, 106.
+The installment loan division soon grew too large for the banks' Water Street building and moved to new quarters in the Bockle Building at 21st 30 Ibid, 106.